Heyuan Guangdong, China Travel Guide

 Drink bottled or filtered water.
 Tap water is generally not safe for direct consumption.

-Bring sunscreen, a hat, and sunglasses, especially during warmer months or outdoor activities.
+Bring sunscreen, a hat, and sunglasses, particularly in the warmer months or outdoor activities.

 A simple nod or "Ni hao" (你好) is customary.
 Handshakes are common in formal settings.